***If you’re looking for the most recent reviews for 2023 gear, we will be updating this page in the summer after we’ve had a chance to review them!

-- You putt while you are standing on the green rather than on the floor which helps with feel.
+- You putt on the green rather than off to the side.

-- You can add texture and subtle breaks with the contour mat.
+- You can add subtle breaks and speed changes with the contoured mat.

 The SKLZ Accelerator Pro is just like the putting green your grandfather used to use.

 It is long and skinny with a slope right at the hole.
 There is a ball return feature that happens whether you make the putt or not.
 It has some training aids, and it comes at a great price.

 - The ball return feature is perfect for using just one ball and not losing momentum.